Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Conclusion and Limitations

 In this paper, we have shown that the infinite depth limit of the NTK regime is trivial and cannot explain the performance of DNNs.
-However, we have proved that the performance of NTK training is initialization dependent (Table \ref{table:test_accuracies}).
-These findings add to a recent line of research which shows that the infinite width approximation of the NTK does not fully capture the training dynamics of DNNs.
-Indeed, recent works have shown that the NTK for finite width neural networks changes with time and might even be random (\cite{chizat}, \cite{ghorbani2019linearized}, \cite{huang}).
+However, the convergence occurs with hyper-parameters dependent rate, which is has a direct impact on the empirical performance (Table \ref{table:test_accuracies}).
+These findings add to a recent line of research which shows that the infinite-width approximation of the NTK does not fully capture the training dynamics of DNNs.
+Indeed, recent works have shown that the NTK for finite width neural networks changes with time \citep{chizat,ghorbani2019linearized,huang}. \cite{hanin} showed that it can even be random in the limit $n, L \rightarrow \infty$ (where $n$ is a width of the network) with fixed ratio $\gamma = \frac{L}{n}$.
+An interesting property in this regime is the ``feature learning'' which the NTK regime lacks.
+Further research is needed in order to understand the difference between the two regimes.